A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Preliminaries

 \begin{definition}[\cite{GeK2008,Koh2005}] Let $(X,\norm{\cdot})$ be a non-empty normed space.
 The structure $\mathcal{M}^{\omega,X}$ and the majorizability relation $\gtrsim_\tau$ are defined by

 \end{definition}

-At a high level, the proofs of most bound extraction theorems then proceed as follows: using a variant of G\"odel's functional interpretation \cite{Goe1958} and a negative translation (e.g. \cite{Kur1951}), realizers are extracted from classical proofs of (essentially) $\forall\exists$-theorems.
-These realizers are then majorized to provide respective bounds which are validated in the model of majorizable functionals $\mathcal{M}^{\omega,X}$.
-If the types of all objects are low enough, one can then recover to the truth of the respective bound in the usual set-theoretic standard model $\mathcal{S}^{\omega,X}$ of the underlying language defined by $S_\mathbb{N}:=\mathbb{N}$, $S_X:= X$ and
+At a high level, the proofs of most bound extraction theorems then proceed as follows: using a variant of G\"odel's functional interpretation \cite{Goe1958} and a negative translation (e.g.\ \cite{Kur1951}), realizers are extracted from classical proofs of (essentially) $\forall\exists$-theorems.
+These realizers are then majorized to provide respective bounds which are validated in a model based on the structure of all majorizable functionals $\mathcal{M}^{\omega,X}$.
+If the types of all objects are low enough, one can then recover to the truth of the respective bound in a model based on the usual set-theoretic standard structure $\mathcal{S}^{\omega,X}$ of the underlying language defined by $\mathcal{S}_\mathbb{N}:=\mathbb{N}$, $\mathcal{S}_X:= X$ and

-The resulting metatheorem for the case of the theory $\mathcal{V}^\omega$ then takes the form of the following theorem.
-Here, we followed the names and notational conventions established in \cite{GeK2008,Koh2005} (see also \cite{Koh2008}) regarding so-called `admissible' types. which provide a formal perspective of the previously mentioned vague notion of `low enough'.
+The resulting metatheorem for the case of the theory $\mathcal{V}^\omega_p$ then takes the form of the following theorem.
+Here, we followed the names and notational conventions established in \cite{GeK2008,Koh2005} (see also \cite{Koh2008}) regarding so-called ``admissible'' types. which provide a formal perspective of the previously mentioned vague notion of ``low enough''.